 60 percent of the total population.
 Today the population of Brzeznica

 less than one thousand and there are no Jews.

-Brzeznica was a town with many white birches, known in Polish as 'brzozy.'
-The village takes its name from these 'brzozy.'
+Brzeznica was a town with many white birches, known in Polish as 'brzozy,' from which the village takes its name.

 A former resident described the First World War as it affected Brzeznica from his perspective as a young child: "The government kept changing.
 The Germans came in and chased out the Russians.
 Then the Russians came back.
 In school we started learning Russian.
 Then the Russians were chased out and we started learning Polish.
 And then for a while the Germans came back and then the war was over."

 A resident living in Brzeznica before the start of the Second World War described Brzeznica as "...a nice small Jewish town where every Jew knew everyone else.
 The town had one synagogue, one police station, one court and one post office."

 Most of the Jews and their businesses were located in the center of the town, with the majority of the rest of the population living in the outskirts.
 Business life in Brzeznica was dominated by Jews.
 Every two weeks there was a market in the center of the town.
 Residents of the surrounding towns and villages, Jews and Poles, came to stock up on supplies.
 A Pole who remembered life in pre-WW II Brzeznica said that all but two of the small shops had been owned by Jews and Brzeznica had been a thriving town.
 Grain and cattle were traded.
 He added that after the war, and the destruction of the Jewish community, economic activity was very limited.
 Today there is no sign of commercial activity in what was the business center of the town in the 1930's.

 Nazwy Dyreksyj Okregow Poczt i Telgrfow Podane Zostaly w Skrotach, a telephone directory of the area published in the 1930's, records only two telephones in Brzeznica.
 One belonged to the Policja; the other phone was in private hands.